agungTuanany/Javascript-data-structure-and-algorithm/chapter-7-data-structure-stacks-queues/README.md

 to the very beginning.
 Don't worry this is going to be a little bit more clear when we actually code our own stack.

-Another useful way that we might use stacks is such as browser history,where you go back and forth from one website to another, and then you hit the back button or the front button that's using stacks; or maybe you're writing a piece of text and you want to undo something so you can click the undo option to go back
+Another useful way that we might use stacks is such as browser history, where you go back and forth from one website to another, and then you hit the back button or the front button that's using stacks; or maybe you're writing a piece of text and you want to undo something so you can click the undo option to go back